NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ## THOR Lite

 THOR Lite is a trimmed-down free version of our scanner THOR.
-Your can find more information and a download form [here](https://www.nextron-systems.com/thor-lite/).
+You can find more information and a download form [here](https://www.nextron-systems.com/thor-lite/).
 THOR Seed works with a THOR Lite package provided as ZIP archive on a web server.
 Make sure to add a valid THOR Lite license to that ZIP archive.

-The cutoms THOR Lite package can be used as follows:
+The custom THOR Lite package can be used as follows:

 ```console
 thor-seed.ps1 -CustomUrl https://web1.internal/thor/thor10lite-with-lic.zip